sashinpivotal/pcf-dev-students-notes/README.md

     any apps?
 -   What is the logical steps of blue-green deployment?
 -   Is blue-green deployment suitable for major feature change?
+-   Can you describe which PCF components are responsible for updating the routing table whenever a new instance is created or old instance gets destroyed?

 ## App Execution & Security Groups: Setting up App Monitoring with New Relic